wenjietseng/wjt-website-archived/experiments.md

 - Download the apk (link)
 - Follow the setup an instructions in part B

-### Quick recap
+### Final remark
+- There are four techniques to test
-- remember to keep your posture
+- Please remember to keep your posture during direct, attach, and raycasting.
+- Please check the green targets before you start to touch the first one

 ### Avoid tracking loss
 - To avoid tracking issues with the Oculus Quest, we suggest that you use an open hand during interaction.
 - Also, try not to occlude the physical hand.
-If there was occlusion, the tracking would break.
+If there was occlusion, the tracking would break.s

 <img width="560" src="https://wenjietseng.github.io/images/quest-hand-tracking-guidelines.png">
+(from Oculus Quest)

 ### Links for the study
 - <a href="https://form.jotform.com/202294350144346">The LINK to the Consent Form</a>